 The Breville juicer is sitting in our penultimate slot, but unfortunately this tool falls a long cry short of the last unit in Breville that we were looking at.
 So let’s go over what the app is doing well, before we get into the problems.

 This device is actually very similar to the first Breville we’ve seen on the road.
 Its cleaning is quick.
-It features a large chute and a heavy-duty design that should make sure it stands the test of time.
+It features a large chute and a heavy-duty construction that will ensure that it’s time test standing.

 The question is our top pick isn’t going nearly as well.
 We note that it seems to be affected by bigger fruits and vegetables leaving behind a very wet pulp that still retains plenty of potential juice.